-The carpets and mats available through Malibu are constructed of durable, marine-grade material.
+The carpets available through Axis are constructed of durable, marine-grade material.
 Occasionally washing with a mild detergent (such as Dawn dishwashing soap) and warm water is required.
 Commercial carpet cleaners (such as Woolite Spray Carpet Cleaner) are also acceptable.